-I am an Associate Professor of Comparative Social Policy and Departmental Course Director at the Department of Social Policy and Intervention (DSPI) and fellow of St Antony’s college at the University of Oxford.
+I am an Associate Professor of Comparative Social Policy and Departmental Course Director at the Department of Social Policy and Intervention (DSPI) and Fellow as well as Dean of Degrees at St Antony’s college, both at the University of Oxford.
 In 2019, DSPI was the top-ranked Social Policy department in the UK, and third globally.

 You can access my publications on ResearchGate.